Let's talk about your pain.

 Osteopathy is often overlooked as a treatment option for the many painful health issues women endure.
 Beyond medication and surgery, most women aren't aware of the benefits of manual therapy for this kind of pain.
 Osteopathy is a form of manual therapy that uses gentle, hands-on techniques in a comfortable setting with an aim of reducing the pain and dysfunction caused by pelvic pain.
 The techniques used are called visceral manipulation and clinical research shows that it often helps reduce pain and improves quality of life for women with painful conditions of the pelvis and abdomen.
 Our clinic provides evidence-based, effective osteopathic care that is based upon your specific symptoms in concert with the care provided by family physicians, gynecologists and other specialists.

-Ottawa Osteopathy & Sports Therapy is a teaching clinic for physicians, nurse practitioners and sport medicine fellows.
+Ottawa Osteopathy & Sports Therapy is a teaching clinic for physicians, family doctors, nurse practitioners and sport medicine fellows.

 Clinical examination of the pelvis for chronic pelvic pain was presented by our staff at the University of Ottawa, Faculty of Medicine, during a Faculty Development Workshop entitled "Hands-On Special Testing for Differential Diagnosis and Case Management".
 We also regularly host physician and nurse practitioner seminars on the physical assessment of the lower back and hips.
 During this seminar, we discuss the importance of screening for and assessing treatable adhesions in the pelvis, which are related to chronic pelvic pain.
 Assessing and treating chronic pelvic pain with manual therapy has also been presented by our staff at Sport Medicine Rounds, hosted by Carleton University Sport Medicine Clinic.
 Our clinic is an observation/preceptor site for both physiotherapy and osteopathy for the University of Ottawa's Sport and Exercise Medicine Program.
 Sport Medicine Fellows use clinical observation, with our staff, as part of their learning objectives to familiarize themselves with the scope of practice used in these professions.